henryweaponsguy/tf2-textchat-to-voicechat/README.md

 `sapi4` - converts text messages to speech using SAPI4 (including the BonziBUDDY and Microsoft Sam voices, requires compiling SAPI4 before running the container - further instructions in the Dockerfile)

+`sentence-mixer` - converts text messages to speech using files in the `sounds/` directory.
+The audio files need to have the same parameters (channel count, codec, sample rate), otherwise the output audio will come out corrupted

 `soundboard` - converts valid text messages to sounds if they are available in the `sounds/` directory (also includes `soundbutton` that plays a random sound from the `sounds/` directory)

 ---